s-vincent/photomaton/README.md

 # photomaton
 Photomaton-like application for parties.

-The application show camera streams and is able to take series of three pictures with countdown.
+The application shows camera streams and is able to take series of three pictures with countdown.

 It is typically to be used in weddings, parties, and other fun place to have